FichteFoll/advent-of-code/2023/README.md

 (especially when you have a `transpose` function).
 I liked adapting my solution for part 2, even though I had a nasty off-by-one bug at first.

+### Day 12

+I took the pattern matching approach here, which worked pretty well for part 1 I'd say.
+Unfortunately, it obviously doesn't perform well on part 2, so I derived another solution using memoization in a Map, but that still didn't really bring the speed improvements I expected (and that I need for this to complete in less than a couple hours).
+Because I've had a problem with optimizing tasks like this in the past (i.e. the last AoC I attempted in Haskell only), which eventually lead me to burn out of it,
+I'm skipping finalizing part 2 until some time later, hopefully.